CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

   </bean>
 ```

-The Studio Hub content interceptors are working the same way as existing content interceptors.
+The Content Hub content interceptors are working the same way as existing content interceptors.
 That means that maybe other interceptors are executed for the newly created content too.
 In that case, the priority attribute allows you to customize the order of execution.